MariaMerkel/qes-signer/README.md

 If a timestamping server is specified, signatures are created to the PAdES-LTA standard for long-time archival capabilities.
 If no timestamping server is specified, signatures are created to the PAdES-B standard.

+The installers are built using a free license kindly provided by the [multi-platform installer builder install4j](https://www.ej-technologies.com/install4j).

 ## Signing Files

 To sign a document, use the following command: